Kaparouita/CSD-345/ask2/README.md

     ./threads  # Run the executable

 ### Extra features
-    execute with -n flag to run with the numbers instead of AMs
+    execute with -n flag to run with numbers instead of AMs (e.g. ./threads -n)

 ### How to clean
     make clean # Remove the executable and the object files